Introduction to Fashion Studies Lecture

 Course Open to: Degree Students with Restrictions

-Open to: Bachelors degree students in Fashion Design and Integrated Design; others by permission of the School of Art and Design History and Theory.
+Open to: University undergraduate students.
 Pre-requisites: first-year university writing course and at least one prior history or methods course in art, media, film, or visual culture.
 Co-requisite(s): PLFS 2051 Recitation.

 Open to Undergraduate students.